The newly refurbished Café Qua... read more

 For women who are having cancer treatment

 This is a very difficult time for you.
 There is a fair chance that the chemotherapy will not make you sterile.
-If you have a partner then creating embryos and freezing them gives a better chance of a pregnancy than freezing eggs but will delay your treatment and does give rise to the problem of what will happen to the embryos if they outlive you.
+If you have a partner then creating embryos and freezing them gives a better chance of a pregnancy than freezing eggs but will delay your treatment.
 If you are about to embark on cancer treatment that may make you sterile and, particularly if you have no children, the you should consider your options carefully, bearing in mind that egg harvesting will delay your cancer treatment and gives no guarantee of a child in the furture.We are very happy to see you to discuss these issues whatever your decision.

 Sperm can be stored for a number of reasons, including: